 Moreover, proxy services can never guarantee that they won’t log your data.

-For more information, our complete comparison page explains the difference between proxy and VPNs.
+For more information, explains the difference between proxy and VPNs.

 VPN vs Tor

 Tor is a browser that routes your traffic through multiple nodes that are voluntarily operated by individual users on the network.